-A very grand 4 star Castle Hotel less than an hour from Dublin Airport, Cabra Castle is a beautiful sight both inside and out, and a place where luxury and old world elegance is complimented by friendly, hospitable staff, good food and drink and the acres of ancient woodland of the surrounding Dun A Ri Forest Park.
+A very grand 4-star Castle Hotel near Dublin Airport, Ireland, Cabra Castle is a beautiful sight both inside and out, and a place where luxury and old-world elegance are complimented by friendly, hospitable staff, good food and drink, and the acres of ancient woodland of the surrounding Dun A Ri Forest Park.

-In the castle itself there is a choice of old style luxury double/twin bedrooms, while outside in the grounds there are the cottage or courtyard rooms, which though more modern looking on the outside, on the inside they are also very nicely finished and furnished in traditional style.
+In the castle itself, there is a choice of old-style luxury double/twin bedrooms, while outside on the grounds there are the cottage or courtyard rooms, which, though more modern looking on the outside, on the inside are also very nicely finished and furnished in traditional style.
 Check your options on the booking page here.

-Being a place of historical interest, the castle also sees a number of day visitors, being open to the public between the hours of eleven and four in the afternoon.
+Being a place of historical interest, the castle also sees a number of day visitors and is open to the gaze of the admiring public between the hours of eleven and four in the afternoon.

 The bar is open all day, serves light meals and snacks, and has a good selection of drinks.
-It has a nice outdoor terrace too, overlooking the gardens, while the restaurant, on the first floor, opens at 19:00 and has an extensive, award winning menu with much locally sourced, seasonal ingredients, as well as a comprehensive wine list.
+It has a nice outdoor terrace too, overlooking the gardens, while the restaurant, on the first floor, opens at 19:00 and has an extensive, award-winning menu with many locally sourced, seasonal ingredients, as well as a comprehensive wine list.

-There are tennis courts outside and a 9 hole golf course, and the castle grounds have plenty of paths and nature trails that lead on into the Dun A Ri Forest Park.
-Once part of the original Cabra Estate, Dun A Ri is now a national park and a place of ancient woodlands and quiet soltitude.
+There are tennis courts outside and a 9-hole golf course and the castle grounds have plenty of paths and nature trails that lead into the Dun A Ri Forest Park.
+Once part of the original Cabra Estate, Dun A Ri is now a national park and a place of ancient woodlands and quiet solitude.

 There are also the ruins of Fleming’s Castle in Dun A Ree, which records show was constructed in 1607 by a Gerald Fleming, but which is also believed to have been the site of an earlier castle built by the famous Hugh De Lacy in the 12th century.
 Another nice little spot to rest your feet in the woods is what locals call the Wishing Well, likely to have been the site of a holy well and a place of pilgrimage in much earlier times.